goproxy/goproxy.cn/README.md

 [goproxy.cn](https://goproxy.cn) has been CDNed, Gophers in other countries can also use it.

-### Q: Is it safe to use Goproxy China?
+### Is it safe to use Goproxy China?

-A: Of course, as with all other Go module proxies, we just cache the modules as they are, so we can assure you that they will never be tampered with on our side.
+Of course, as with all other Go module proxies, we just cache the modules as they are, so we can assure you that they will never be tampered with on our side.
 However, if you still can't fully trust us, then you can use the most trusted checksum database [sum.golang.org](https://sum.golang.org) to ensure